philiparvidsson/Sequence-to-Sequence-Learning-of-Financial-Time-Series-in-Algorithmic-Trading/docs/trash/Seminarie 1/Feedback.md

 annat:

-* man ska kunna "förutspå" vart tratten är på väg
+* man ska kunna "förutspå" vart tratten är på väg - Why would you add this to our thesis... :O